rafaelgdnh/EchoSpot/README.md

 # EchoSpot

-EchoSpot is a Python-based project for analyzing and visualizing musical features using Principal Component Analysis (PCA).
-This repository contains code for loading and preprocessing data, applying PCA, and generating insightful visualizations, such as heatmaps and scatter plots.
+EchoSpot is a Python-based project for analyzing and visualizing musical features.
+This repository contains code for loading and preprocessing data and generating insightful visualizations.
+Code for the website, EchoSpot, is also included.

 ## Table of Contents